Lee-Rice/web-dev-examples/README.md

 # Web Development Examples

-Simple HTML/CSS/JS examples used while mentoring web development.
+A simple site with HTML/CSS/JS examples used while mentoring web development.
 Refer to the license file for appropriate usage.

-## To Run
+## Runbook

 * Clone this repo.
 * Open the index.html file.